 2) with Raccoon it is not possible to delegate other users to manage your account, as well as access the users who have delegated access to your account.
 Of course 99% of users would not even notice this detail, but it is obvious that for a user like me (I am an administrator and I manage about twenty accounts on the poliverso.org instance using the delegation mechanism) this is a limitation; however, it would be enough to think of professional platforms like the old Tweetdeck , and remember that it also allowed the “delegation” functions only through the web interface and not from the Twitter app.

-3) the event creation features related to the calendar integrated in Friendica have not yet been implemented .
+3) the event creation features related to the calendar integrated in Friendica have not yet been implemented, but from version 0.1.0-beta11 you can still view them.
 Event creation is perhaps not the most used feature by Friendica users, but it clearly represents a competitive advantage of Friendica over other social networks, allowing it to be on an equal footing with federated event management software such as Mobilizon and Gancio.

 4) there is no way to set up automatic resharing for messages from users you follow, but even in this case, these are almost “professional” functions that allow you to transform your Friendica account into a real bot: well, maybe it could even be counterproductive to insert such a projectile into the “loader” of an app intended for the general public.